-- Let's start with simplification.
-We will take the census tracts shapefile and simlpify it to reduce the number of verticies and the total size.
+Let’s start with simplification.
+We will take the census tracts shapefile and simplify it to reduce the number of vertices and the total size.
 The command for simplification is -simplify.
 You can supply a percentage value as an option to specify how aggressiveness of the simplification.
 Another useful option is keep-shapes which ensures that none of the polygons from the input will get deleted.
 Run the following command.
 Make sure you cd to the directory where the data has been downloaded.

-The percentage value in the -simplify command can be a little misleading.
-The value indicates how many verticies to keep and not how many to remove.
-So a lower value would result in MORE simplification.
+Note: The percentage value in the -simplify command can be a little misleading.
+The value indicates how many vertices to keep and not how many to remove.
+So a lower value would result in MORE simplification

 mapshaper -i tl_2013_06_tract\tl_2013_06_tract.shp -simplify 20% keep-shapes -o output.shp